RockefellerArchiveCenter/archivematica-local/administration.md

 Failed ingests can be viewed and deleted here.

 ### Locations
 The  transfer source locations and AIP storage locations can be viewed in the Administration tab, but are managed in the Storage Service.

-The processing storage usage can be managed in the Administration tab.
+The processing storage usage page displays various processing locations with their current usage of available space.
+Administrators can use the “clear” buttons to delete the contents of these processing locations to make more room on their server.

 ### DIP Upload (ArchivesSpace)